 Our AssessmentThis is the website of Petco, a large pet supply company.
 Here, users can provide reviews and ratings of dog food and other products.
 Although many foods get only a handful of ratings, some get high grades in dozens and sometimes hundreds of reviews.
 The number of ratings is not shown on the main page and that makes navigation tedious -- especially since many dog foods get similar grades.

 by Contributors to OnlyNaturalPet.com

 Our AssessmentAt this natural pet-retail site, customer ratings (and the number of ratings) are provided right on the main page.
 Reviews list pros and cons and a bottom-line opinion about whether the reviewer would recommend a dog food to a friend, along with a brief write-up.
-Reviewer identities are verified prior to their reviews being posted.
+Many of the reviews are from those who have been verified as buyers.